mohitpai/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     ![](../assets/activity_new-scope.png)

-    >[!NOTE]
-    >
-    >When adding multiple decision scopes, the evaluation criteria order will be impacted.
-[Learn more](#multiple-scopes)

 ### Evaluation criteria order {#evaluation-criteria-order}

 As described above, an evaluation criteria consists of a collection, eligibility constraints, and a ranking method.
 You can set the sequential order you want for the evaluation criteria to be evaluated, but you can also combine multiple evaluation criteria so they are evaluated together and not separately.

-#### With one scope {#one-scope}

-Inside a single decision scope, multiple criteria and their grouping determine the priority of the criteria and ranking of eligible offers.
-The first criteria has the highest priority and the criteria combined within the same 'group' have the same priority.

 For example, you have two collections, one in evaluation criteria A and one in evaluation criteria B. The request is for two offers to be sent back.
 Let's say there are two eligible offers from evaluation criteria A and three eligible offers from evaluation criteria B.